elunna/nerfhack-changelog/README.md

 * trappers and lurkers above are mindless and speed 6
 * troll meat provides temporary intrinsic regeneration (xnh)
 * unique monsters cannot be tamed
-* violet fungi get a passive hallucination attack
+* violet fungi puff out hallucination-causing spores when hit
 * all vortices (v) resist shock damage
 * vampire mages can see invisible
 * vampires (any V) are not afraid of cracked or Molochian altars